© Crown copyright 2020

 Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across the following 3 areas below but focusing on teaching quality - investing in learning and development for teachers.

-Read the pupil premium guide from the Education and Endowment Foundation (EEF) for information about the tiered approach to spending.
+Read the Education Endowment Foundation’s (EEF) pupil premium guide for information about the tiered approach to spending.

 Schools arrange training and professional development for all the their staff to improve the impact of teaching and learning for pupils.